antoniocarlosmjr/capital-gain/README.md

 ```

 - `app` here is where we have all logic of business basead in domain driven design and clean architecture.
+- `tests` is a folder that have all unit tests of this program.
 - `vendor` here is where we have all library of dependencies and file `autoload.php` that helps autoload classes.
 - `.gitignore` here we have the files that are ignored for versioning.
 - `composer.json` is the file that define our dependencies.